gap-iispvipm/preGWAS_QC_PRC/step3_postimputation_qc/README.txt

-Step 3 pre-GWAS QC - Pol Ramon Master Final Project
+Third step script - Pol Ramon Master Final Project and Template for the newest version of the GAP research group pipeline